ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Experiments and Analysis

-We establish one-to-one correspondences between three human evaluation metrics and automated metrics, similar with Theatergen~\cite{cheng2024theatergen}: Character Identification Consistency corresponds to CIDS, Environment Consistency to Style Similarity, and Subjective Aesthetics to Aesthetic Quality.
-Subsequently, we evaluate the correlation coefficients between automated metrics and human evaluation results, including Kendall's $\tau$, Spearman's $\rho$, and Pearson's $\sigma$, as shown in Table \ref{table:correlation_analysis}.The results demonstrate that automated metrics can effectively reflect human preferences.
-In this analysis, we exclude results from StoryGen~\cite{Liu_2024_CVPR_Storygen}, as its limited generation quality caused human evaluators to penalize character consistency scores, This is due to the generated character deviating significantly from the distribution of typical characters, leading to mismatched human expectations.
+We establish one-to-one correspondences between three human evaluation metrics and automated metrics, similar to Theatergen~\cite{cheng2024theatergen}: Character Identification Consistency corresponds to CIDS, Environment Consistency corresponds to Style Similarity, and Subjective Aesthetics Score to Aesthetic Quality.
+Subsequently, we evaluate the correlation coefficients between automated metrics and human evaluation results, including Kendall's $\tau$, Spearman's $\rho$, and Pearson's $\sigma$, as shown in Table~\ref{table:correlation_analysis}.
+These demonstrate that automated metrics can effectively reflect human preferences.

+Due to time constraints, the user study was limited to commercial method versions available until mid-May 2025, and we excluded obvious outliers like StoryGen~\cite{Liu_2024_CVPR_Storygen} from correlation analysis to ensure valid metric validation.
+As detailed in \textbf{Appendix}~\ref{sec:user_study}.